Note

-Follow the steps below to install PersephoneShell on your operating system.
+Follow the steps below to manually install PersephoneShell on your operating system.

 Windows